coder/coder/docs/templates/tutorial.md

 templates for popular development targets like Docker, Kubernetes, Azure, and so on.
 Once your template is up and running, you can edit it in the Coder dashboard.
-Coder even handles versioning for you so you can publish official updates or revert to previous revisions.
+Coder even handles versioning for you so you can publish official updates or revert to previous versions.

 In this tutorial, you'll create your first template from the Docker starter template.